kanan-kulkarni-702/kanank2/docs/Filemanager HL Application Document.md

 * Only an auditor can delete a BFD file.

 Screen Navigation for general user
-Refer : 'File Manager UI screens' for all the UI screens.
+Refer : [File Manager UI screens](/docs/File Manager UI screens.md) for all the UI screens.

 ## 6. Architecture
 The overall architecture of this application can be viewed as follows.